Legal

 Intended processes data in the United States.
 For transfers of personal data from jurisdictions with transfer restrictions, Intended provides the following safeguards:

-• European Economic Area (EEA): Intended relies on the Standard Contractual Clauses (SCCs) as approved by the European Commission (Implementing Decision (EU) 2021/914) for transfers of personal data from the EEA to the United States.
+- European Economic Area (EEA): Intended relies on the Standard Contractual Clauses (SCCs) as approved by the European Commission (Implementing Decision (EU) 2021/914) for transfers of personal data from the EEA to the United States.
 The SCCs are incorporated by reference into this DPA as Module Two (Controller to Processor)

-• United Kingdom: Intended incorporates the UK International Data Transfer Addendum to the EU SCCs, as issued by the UK Information Commissioner's Office under Section 119A of the UK Data Protection Act 2018, for transfers of personal data from the UK
+- United Kingdom: For transfers of personal data from the UK, Intended relies on the UK International Data Transfer Addendum (UK IDTA), Version B1.0, Module Two (Controller to Processor), as issued by the UK Information Commissioner's Office under Section 119A of the UK Data Protection Act 2018.
+The UK IDTA supplements the SCCs with UK-specific safeguards and is incorporated by reference into this DPA.

-• Switzerland: Intended relies on the SCCs as recognized under the Swiss Federal Act on Data Protection (FADP / nDSG), with the modifications required by the Swiss Federal Data Protection and Information Commissioner (FDPIC) for transfers from Switzerland
+- Switzerland: Intended relies on the SCCs as recognized under the Swiss Federal Act on Data Protection (FADP / nDSG), with the modifications required by the Swiss Federal Data Protection and Information Commissioner (FDPIC) for transfers from Switzerland

-• Supplementary measures include encryption at rest and in transit, per-tenant isolation, access controls, and fail-closed architecture as described in Section 5
+- Supplementary measures include encryption at rest and in transit, per-tenant isolation, access controls, and fail-closed architecture as described in Section 5

-• Enterprise customers requiring data residency in specific regions should contact Intended to discuss deployment options
+- Enterprise customers requiring data residency in specific regions should contact Intended to discuss deployment options

 9. Data protection impact assessments